-An interesting fact from the data regarding damage is that 22 percent of the schools in heavily damaged condition are in the province of West Java.
-This is very contradicting considering that West Java is close to various facilities.
-But it is also possible to understand that from the number of schools which is sufficiently high, the expensive land price and the density of the population had resulted in a big challenge to build a school that really satisfies the standards of a good school.
+This is to illustrate that the physical condition of education in Indonesia all aspects of building and equipment is very alarming.
+An interesting fact about the destruction of the data is that 10.33 percent of classrooms PS in damaged condition in total are in the province of West Java.
+It is very contradictory given the West Java close to various facilities.
+But it is also possible to understand that the numbers of schools were sufficiently high, the price of land is expensive and population density has resulted in enormous challenges for improving classrooms that actually meet the standards of a good school.

-Other means and infrastructure that are insufficient are the lack of major textbooks.
-According to calculation the procurement of major textbooks for PS level in 1998/1999 was filled at a ratio of one school packet for one pupil.
-Therefore the procurement of books in 1999/2000 only had the nature of replacing damaged books and books for newly build school.
-Nevertheless in the field there is still a book shortage found in schools.
-This situation among others is due to difficulties in distribution so that the books do not reach the school and the data of the number of pupils which is not appropriate.
-This fact mainly happens in regions where the transportation infrastructure is not yet adequate like in island regions.
+On the other hand the lack of adequate infrastructure is a major textbooks.
+According to the calculations for the procurement of major textbooks in 2013/2014 PS level is filled with a ratio of one packet of school for one student.
+Therefore, the procurement of books only have properties replace damaged books and books for the transitional application of the curriculum, from SBC to K-2013.
+But the field is still no shortage of books found in schools.
+This situation among others is due to difficulties in distribution so that the book does not reach schools and data on the number of students is not appropriate.

-VSSS pupils.
-In addition to that, books for VSSS were still very limited in authors, so that foreign publication books were needed to be translated into the Indonesian Language.
-At JSS level the procurement of major textbooks according to calculation also had reached the ratio of one book packet for one pupil.
-Meanwhile for general senior secondary school (GSSS) the major textbooks have not yet reached the ratio of one book packet for one pupil.
-This is due to the numerous types of book that must be procured at SSS level.
-This situation also occurs in vocational senior secondary school (VSSS).
-The department and cluster of study subjects in VSSS is greatly varied, among schools, the numbers of pupils per department is also greatly varied with the results that it is difficult to fulfill the need for textbooks of
+This fact is especially true in areas where transportation infrastructure is not adequate, such as in the area of the island.
+In addition, books to VSSS still very limited in the author, so that foreign publications books needed to be translated into Indonesian.
+At the JSS level procurement main textbook reckoning has also reached a ratio of one set of books for one student.
+As for the general upper secondary school (GSSS) major textbooks have not yet reached a ratio of one set of books to the students.
+This is due to the various types of books to be purchased at the SSS.
+This situation also occurs in secondary vocational schools (VSSS).
+This is because in VSSS vary widely between schools. the number of students per subject areas also vary widely, making it difficult to meet the needs in each school textbooks.